Padlock: Components

 A padlock is composed of a body, shackle, and locking mechanism.
-The typical shackle is a "U" shaped loop of metal (round or square in cross-section) that encompasses what is being secured by the padlock (e.g., chain link or hasp).
+The typical shackle is a U-shaped loop of metal (round or square in cross-section) that encompasses what is being secured by the padlock (e.g., chain link or hasp).
 Generally, most padlock shackles either swing away (typical of older padlocks) or slide out of the padlock body when in the unlocked position.
 Less common designs include a straight, circular, or flexible (cable) shackle.
 Some shackles split apart and come together to lock and unlock.

-There are two basic types of padlock locking mechanisms: integrated & modular.
+There are two basic types of padlock locking mechanisms: integrated and modular.
 Integrated locking mechanisms directly engage the padlock's shackle with the tumblers.
 Examples of integrated locking mechanisms are rotating disks (found in "Scandinavian" style padlocks where a disk rotated by the key enters a notch cut into the shackle to block it from moving) or lever tumblers (where a portion of the bolt that secures the shackle enters the tumblers when the correct key is turned in the lock).
 Padlocks with integrated locking mechanisms are characterized by a design that does not allow disassembly of the padlock.
 They are usually older than padlocks with modular mechanisms and often require the use of a key to lock.